m4opt/m4opt/docs/scenarios/ztf.rst

 Zwicky Transient Facility (ZTF) is a ground-based telescope run by Caltech at Palomar Observatory.
-It was designed for wide-field time-domain surveys and often performed Target of Opportunity (ToO) follow-up of gravitational wave events
+It was designed for wide-field time-domain surveys and often performs Target of Opportunity (ToO) follow-up of gravitational wave events

 :Field of View:             7°.50 N-S x 7°.32 E-W; 47.7 deg :math:`^2` light